Lyme Disease in Horses

 - Discourage animals such as deer, birds, and rodents that form a part of the life-cycle of ticks and help them spread

-- What is the prognosis for a full recovery – that is, what are the long-term effects?
+- What is the prognosis for a full recovery if my horse has Lyme disease– that is, what are the long-term effects?